soundpress/RulesOfNYC/docs/c13/index.rst

    (3) Access limited to outdoor dining areas.
 Dogs other than service dogs are not allowed in any area of a food service establishment that is not an outdoor dining area as defined in 24 RCNY § 32-01.

    (4) Aisle space.
-Dogs may not obstruct the 36-inch aisle space between tables in unenclosed sidewalk cafés, as required by 6 RCNY § 2-55(a), or successor provision.
+Dogs may not obstruct the 36-inch aisle space between tables in unenclosed sidewalk cafes, as required by 6 RCNY § 2-55(a), or successor provision.